masqu3rad3/trigger/docs/source/_build/html/_sources/interface.rst.txt

 1. Alignment Panel
 ~~~~~~~~~~~~~~~~~~

-Defines the alignment of the next module that will be created
+Defines the alignment of the next limb module that will be created

 - **C**: Centered.
 The modules created with Center alignment are yellow and does not have a mirrored pair